mrochon/rag-python/README.md

 ## Environment Setup

-### Permissions
+### Portal

-Grant Search Service Contributor to a Service Principal and allow index to use RBAc for authorization (key is default)
+Grant Search Service Contributor to a Service Principal and allow index to use RBAc for authorization (key is default).
+Enable Semantic Ranker plan on the index.

 ### Variables